outaTiME/broccoli-replace/README.md

 The prefix added for matching (prevent bad replacements / easy way).

-> Check out [pattern-replace](https://github.com/outaTiME/pattern-replace#prefix) documentation for more details.
+> This only applies for simple variable lookup mechanism.

 #### usePrefix
 Type: `Boolean`